bloomberg/phabricator-tools/py/abd/README.md

 Stop the arcyd instance for the current directory.
 * `abdcmnt_commenter.py` -
 Make pre-defined comments on Differential revisions.
-* `abdi_operation.py` -
-Arcyd operations that can be scheduled with phlsys_scheduleunreliables.
 * `abdi_processrepo.py` -
 abd automates the creation and landing of reviews from branches.
 * `abdi_processrepoargs.py` -